ttiimm/litho/README.md

 If found, then it uses that to fetch an access token.

 If no refresh token is available, then it'll ask the user to open the browser to begin granting access to the user's Google photos account.
-This will result in gaining a refresh token, storing it, and proceeding to start downloading the specified number of media items.
-The media items are fetched from latest to earliest taken.
+This will result in gaining an refresh and access token, storing the refresh token, and proceeding to start downloading the specified number of media items.
+The media items are fetched from latest to most recent.

-With the access token, the program will start fetching the metadata of the current library starting from the oldest photo forward.
+When the download commences, the application will start fetching the metadata of the user's library starting from the oldest photo forward.

 Simultanesouly it will start downloading the media to the current working directory under a